Hossam-nabil/DevOps/README.md

 ### [Networks](https://docs.docker.com/engine/swarm/networking/):

+A Docker swarm generates two different kinds of traffic:

  - **Control and management plane traffic:** This includes swarm management messages, such as requests to join or leave the swarm.
 This   traffic is always encrypted.
  - **Application data plane traffic:** This includes container traffic and traffic to and from external clients.

+ The following three network concepts are important to swarm services:

  - **Overlay networks** manage communications among the Docker daemons participating in the swarm.
 You can create overlay networks, in the same way as user-defined networks for standalone containers.
  - **The ingress network** is a special overlay network that facilitates load balancing among a service’s nodes.